Western Cape Provincial Parliament

 The Western Cape Provincial Parliament (WCPP) is the legislature of the Western Cape province of South Africa.
 It is located at 7 Wale Street in Cape Town.

 The Provincial Parliament, along with the other provincial legislatures of South Africa, exists by virtue of Chapter 6 of the Constitution of South Africa and Chapter 3 of the Constitution of the Western Cape.
 It is unicameral, and consists of 42 members elected by a system of party-list proportional representation.

 The Western Cape is unique amongst the provinces of South Africa in calling its legislature the "Provincial Parliament" and the members Members of Provincial Parliament (MPPs).
 The other provinces use the terms "Provincial Legislature" and "Members of the Provincial Legislature".

-The Sixth Provincial Parliament was elected on 8 May 2019 in South Africa's 2019 general elections.
+The Seventh Provincial Parliament was elected on 29 May 2024 in South Africa's 2024 general elections.
 A majority of the members belong to the Democratic Alliance.

 Powers

 The Provincial Parliament is modelled on the Westminster system.
 The executive head of the provincial government, the Premier of the Western Cape, is elected by the Members of the Provincial Parliament from amongst themselves; conventionally the Premier will be the leader of the largest party in the parliament.
 The Premier then chooses the members of the Provincial Cabinet, who must also be MPPs.
 The Provincial Parliament also has the power to force the Premier and Cabinet to resign, by passing a motion of no confidence.

 The legislative power of the Provincial Parliament is restricted to certain fields enumerated in the national Constitution; in some of these fields, the power is shared with the national Parliament.
 The fields on which the Provincial Parliament may legislate include health care, primary and secondary education, agriculture, transport, and land use planning.
 It also controls the budget of the provincial government departments.

 Legislation may be introduced by any member, except for money bills, which may be introduced only by the Provincial Minister of Finance.
 Laws passed by the Provincial Parliament must be signed by the Premier before coming into effect.
 The Premier may refer a bill back to Parliament for reconsideration if she or he believes it is unconstitutional.
 If the Parliament re-passes it, then the Premier must either sign it or refer it to the Constitutional Court, which can make a final decision on its constitutionality.